The Fürst Lab

 The group is embedded in the Groningen Biomolecular Sciences and Biotechnology Institute (GBB), within the Faculty of Science and Engineering at the University of Groningen (UG).

 Groningen is a vibrant and international student city (1 in 4 of the ~240k inhabitants is a student, and 1 in 4 students is international) located ~2h northeast of Amsterdam, in the Netherlands.
 The UG ranks among the world’s top institutes, and PhD students are very well supported: you enjoy student benefits (e.g. heavily subsidised access to the sport center and discounts), but usually are hired as staff, and consequently receive pension, child support, etc. PhD student salaries are among the highest in Europe, while Groningen is one of the Dutch student cities with the lowest costs of living.
 If you move to NL from abroad, you get a substantial income tax discount.
 English is ubiquitously spoken in the Netherlands, and everthying from the (very straightforward Dutch) bureaucracy, to shopping, to following courses can be done without the need to learn Dutch (although the UG pays free courses!)
 The Dutch are famously direct and open, and hierarchies are amazingly flat.
 Even more so than is usual in academia, PhDs and PostDocs in NL are typically given considerable freedom and independency and are encouraged to team work.
 The group is embedded in the Groningen Biomolecular Sciences & Biotechnology Institute (GBB) and with the Biochemistry/Biotechnology group, headed by Prof. Dr. M. Fraaije.
-From June 2024 on, we are located in the completely new Feringa building of the Zernike campus.
+Since June 2024 on, we are located in the completely new Feringa building of the Zernike campus.

 The institute offers excellent facilities for molecular biology, biochemistry, analytical chemistry, and scientific computing.
 Groningen welcomes you!